Illuminarium Light Festival in Zürich 2029

 By now, the Illuminarium Light Festival in Zürich is an institution.

 Shorter days with longer nights equal more reasons to hang out at Christmas markets...
 As such, we are very glad that the Illuminarium Light Festival once again sparks joy in the courtyard of the Swiss National Museum.

 Conveniently located at the Zurich main station, this is more than a Christmas market: it's rather a festival grounds of colorful illuminations, food and beverage vendors, music, and light projections.
 There are fondue stalls, attractions, and an eclectic bar.

 From November 9 to December 30, the (otherwise quiet) courtyard of the Landesmuseum is spreading the holiday spirit.
 Simply step through the large gate into this admission-free Christmas Wonderland.
 There, you will find various vendors offering everything from mulled wine to cotton candy.

 We especially like the indoor bar with its living room atmosphere.
 The stylists have obviously put a lot of thought into the decorations, which made us feel "at home" while sipping on a generous 14-franc Hendrick's Gin & Tonic.

-In an admission-only area located a bit off to the side of the courtyard, there is a nightly projection of a Christmas story featuring Yuki.
-The main character, Yuki, is a sort of cyclope yeti who will surely steal your heart.
+In another admission-only area located a bit off to the side of the courtyard, there is a nightly projection of a Christmas story featuring Yuki.
+The main character is a sort of cyclope yeti who will surely steal your heart.

 The larger-than-life story is projected onto three building surfaces of the Swiss National Museum.
 We found it very clever how the architectural features of the buildings were incorporated into the projections.

-Check out our listing of 2019 Swiss Christmas markets.
+Check out our listing of Swiss Christmas markets.